Scottish Register of Tartans

-The Scottish Register of Tartans (SRT) is Scotland's official non-ministerial department for the recording and registration of tartan designs, operating since 5 February 2009.
-As a governmental body, SRT is headquartered at HM General Register House in Edinburgh and is a division of the National Records of Scotland (NRS), formerly of the National Archives of Scotland (NAS) before its merger into NRS.
+The Scottish Register of Tartans (SRT) is Scotland's official non-ministerial government department for the recording and registration of tartan designs, operating since 5 February 2009.
+As a governmental body, SRT is headquartered at General Register House in Edinburgh and is a division of the National Records of Scotland (NRS), formerly of the National Archives of Scotland (NAS) before its merger into NRS.
 SRT is the centralised agency for the recording of known historical tartans and for paid registration of new tartan designs, which must fulfill fairly stringent criteria.
 SRT subsumed this registration role from a variety of previous not-for-profit and commercial organisations, most now defunct.
 Since December 2018, the Keeper of the Scottish Register of Tartans is the head of the NRS (who is also the Keeper of Records and Registrar General for Scotland more broadly).
 SRT's tartan database itself is also named the Scottish Register of Tartans.
 It is uncertain how large the database is, but it has absorbed records of at least 7,000 tartans from previous registries, in addition to accepting new entries from 2009 onward.

 History

 The government of Scotland had been considering sponsoring an official register of tartans, following a member's bill submitted by Jamie McGrigor MSP in February 2007.
-On 9 October 2008, the Scottish Parliament passed the "Scottish Register of Tartans Bill".
-On 13 November 2008, the bill received royal assent.
+On 9 October 2008, the Scottish Parliament passed the "Scottish Register of Tartans Bill" (or "Tartans Bill" for short).
+On 13 November 2008, the bill received royal assent as the Scottish Register of Tartans Act 2008.
 The register's website was publicly launched on 5 February 2009.

 The Keeper of the Scottish Register of Tartans is the same person as the Keeper of the Records of Scotland and Registrar General for Scotland – roles that merged with the merger of the National Archives of Scotland (NAS) and General Register Office for Scotland (GROS) into the National Records of Scotland (NRS) in 2011.
 Since December 2018, this has been NRS Chief Executive Paul Lowe.